MicrosoftDocs/WSL/WSL/build-custom-distro.md

 The recommended compression format is gzip.
 Other compression formats run the risk of breaking compatibility with older WSL versions.

-See the [best practices section](#configuration-files) for files that should, or shouldn't be included
+See the [Configuration file recommendations](#configuration-file-recommendations) for a list of files that should and shouldn't be included in the configuration.

-To obtain a TAR file of an existing Linux distribution, find guidance on how to export a docker container in [Import any Linux distribution to use with WSL](./use-custom-distro.md).
+To obtain a tar file of an existing Linux distribution, find guidance on how to export a docker container in [Import any Linux distribution to use with WSL](./use-custom-distro.md).

 Once the tar file archive is ready, see [Overriding the distribution manifest](#adding-your-distro-to-wsl---install-for-your-enterprise-or-group) to try it out locally.

 ## Create a .wsl file extension

-The final step, once you have create a TAR file to represent your custom Linux distribution, is to change the `.tar` file file extension to a `.wsl` file extension by renaming it.
+The final step, once you have create a tar file to represent your custom Linux distribution, is to change the `.tar` file extension to a `.wsl` file extension by renaming it.
 Renaming this file extension will mark it as a WSL distribution.
-Once the TAR has be renamed from `.tar` to `.wsl`, the file will install correctly on Windows when opened (double-clicked) in File Explorer.
-A `oobe.defaultName` entry is required in the `/etc/wsl-distribution.conf` file for this double-click experience to function properly
+Once the tar has be renamed from `.tar` to `.wsl`, the file will install correctly on Windows when opened (double-clicked) in File Explorer.
+A `oobe.defaultName` entry is required in the `/etc/wsl-distribution.conf` file for this double-click experience to function properly.

 ## Distribute your WSL distribution

-WSL users can view available distributions by running `wsl --list --online` and can install them directly with `wsl --install <distroName>` (replacing <distroName> with the actual name of the Linux distribution.
+WSL users can view available distributions by running `wsl --list --online` and can install them directly with `wsl --install <distroName>` (replacing `<distroName>` with the actual name of the Linux distribution.
 This process is controlled by a distribution manifest file.
 You can add this manifest file to your customer Linux distribution for it to be included in the `wsl --install` command options.

-The custom Linux distribution TAR that you’ve created and renamed with a `.wsl` file extension can be distributed however you please.
-Once downloaded a user can install it directly from the command line with `wsl --install --from-file <fileLocation>` (replacing <fileLocation> with the actual location of the file).
+The custom Linux distribution tar that you’ve created and renamed with a `.wsl` file extension can be distributed however you please.
+Once downloaded a user can install it directly from the command line with `wsl --install --from-file <fileLocation>` (replacing `<fileLocation>` with the actual location of the file).
 Alternatively, the `.wsl` file for your custom WSL distribution can be opened by double-clicking it.

 ## Distribution manifest details

 The [distribution manifest](https://github.com/microsoft/WSL/blob/master/distributions/DistributionInfo.json) contains metadata about the distributions that are available for installation via `wsl --install <distribution>`.

-TAR based distributions are listed under `ModernDistribution`, with the below format:
+Linux distributions that are tar-based are listed under `ModernDistribution`, with the below format:

 ```
 "ModernDistributions": {